Visas for starting a business in Germany: A guide in plain English

 The immigration process for liberal professionals (Freiberufler*in) who want to live and start businesses in Germany at a glance.

-Individuals who want live and start a business in Germany and that don’t fall under the freie Berufe category, can apply for a residence permit for self-employment (Aufenthaltserlaubnis zum Zweck der selbstständigen Tätigkeit).
+Individuals who want to live and start a business in Germany and who don’t fall under the freie Berufe category can apply for an Aufenthaltserlaubnis zum Zweck der selbstständigen Tätigkeit (residence permit for self-employment).

 To get a self-employment residence permit to set up a commercial, craft or industrial business, your business has to meet the conditions in Section 21 (1) of the Residence Act: